weisuoke/awesome-fe/docs/efficiency/study/backlog.md

 ### freeCodeCamp.org

+- [ ] Code Your Own Heroku Clone with Python
+- [ ] Build a Chrome Extension – Course for Beginners

 - [ ] Learn Blockchain, Solidity, and Full Stack Web3 Development with JavaScript – 32-Hour Course

 - [ ] React Testing Course for Beginners – Code and Test 3 Apps